 Live Lingua is an online language school that pairs students with certified teachers for one-on-one online classes.
 The platform aims to provide a more personalized service than online tutor directories by assigning a personal class coordinator and a customized curriculum for each student.
-Certificates are available in 11 different popular languages and for a variety of different courses.
+Lessons are available in seven different popular languages and for a variety of different courses.

 All teachers are native speakers and receive additional training through Live Lingua.